asigalov61/tegridy-tools/README.md

 ***

-### Music Artificial Intelligence toolkit for rapid prototyping, design, and evaluation of the (Music) Artificial Intelligence systems and architectures.
+### Music NLP Artificial Intelligence toolkit for rapid prototyping, design, and evaluation of the (Music) NLP Artificial Intelligence systems and architectures.

 ***
 ### Install: